pornin/crrl/README.md

     code will simply not compile.

 # TODO

-In the future, at least the following features will be added:

-  - Schnorr signatures on Ristretto255, using the [FROST draft](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-frost-05).

 In general, about anything related to cryptography may show up here, if there is a use case for it.